SC-111/IF1-summative-equation-game/README.md

       - Performs input validation by asking the user to enter a valid integer if they have not done so.
 Excepts `ValueError`, preventing the game from crashing in such cases.
       - Assesses the accuracy of the user's answer by comparing `user_answer` with `num_2`.
 The game will display a message letting the user know whether or not their guess is correct.
       - If the user's guess is correct (ie `user_answer == num_2`), 1 point is added to their score.
 If they are incorrect, no points are added and the game will display the correct answer.
       - Upon the loop's completion, the game will display a message detailing the user's total score.
 It will also give the user some feedback based on their score.
-For example, displaying "Fantastic Score - Well Done" for score of 8 or above. print ("Fantastic Score - Well Done!")`
+For example, displaying "Fantastic Score - Well Done!" for score of 8 or above.

       - This concludes the game.
 Users can play again by rerunning the programme using instructions provided in this manual.

 ## Further Development